-This electronic circuit is designed to monitor temperature using a sensor manufactured by National Semiconductor LM335, which provides an output voltage of 10 mV / ° C. This voltage is compared to IC1a and IC1b two reference voltages.
+This temperature switching circuit is designed to monitor temperature using a sensor manufactured by National Semiconductor LM335, which provides an output voltage of 10 mV / ° C. This voltage is compared to IC1a and IC1b two reference voltages.
 One of them is fixed and the other with P2 to P1.
 Comparator output is used for switching of D2, D3 and D5.

 When the voltage produced by D1 is smaller than both reference voltages, outputs of IC1a and IC1b are in state "L" D2 will light.